f5devcentral/terraform-azure-bigip-module/README.md

 We have provided some common deployment [examples](https://github.com/f5devcentral/terraform-azure-bigip-module/tree/master/examples)

 #### Note
-There should be one to one mapping between subnetids and securitygroupids (for example if we have 2 or more external subnetids,we have to give same number of external securitygroupids to module)
+There should be one to one mapping between subnet_ids and securitygroupids (for example if we have 2 or more external subnet_ids,we have to give same number of external securitygroupids to module)

-Below example snippets show how this module called.
+Below example snippets show how this module is called.

 ```